netdata/netdata/docs/netdata-cloud/view-plan-and-billing.md

 ## Plans

-Plans define the features and customization options available within a Space.
+Plans define the features and customization options available within Space.
 Different Spaces can have different plans, giving you flexibility based on your needs.

 Netdata Cloud plans (excluding Community) involve: